A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/What-is-a-tag---c7ec.md

 | :--------: | :------------: |
 | ![](.guides/img/iframe1.png) | ![](.guides/img/iframe2.png) |

 As the `<title>` tag is never closed, everything that comes afterwards is included in it.
-In this case we have the `<body>` and its text, which is wrong!
+In this case we have the `<body>` and its text inside the `<title>`, which is wrong!
+The result of it would be that our page is not visible at all !

 |||